cat-astrophic/MDPI/2018_Initial/README.md

 ## MDPI 2018 Initial

-This project scrapes bibliographic data for publications in MPDI journals and performs various analyses that can be found in the paper "International Collaboration in Open Access Publications: How Income Shapes International Collaboration" which is currently under review at *Publications*.
+This project scrapes bibliographic data for publications in MPDI journals and performs various analyses that can be found in the paper "International Collaboration in Open Access Publications: How Income Shapes International Collaboration" which has been accepted for publication at *Publications*.

-### Using these scripts:
+## Using these scripts:

 The scripts should be run in the following order: